douglasbruce88/robo-advisor/README.md

 In this progressive workshop, you will discover the following:

-- Understand the domain and model it with some help from F#'s Algebraic Data Types.
+- Understand the domain and model it with some help from F#'s Algebraic Data Types --- head [here](./src/DomainModelling) to find out what's in store!
-- Leverage F#'s data capabilities and make a first program that can chart our projected savings.
+- Leverage F#'s data capabilities and make a first program that can chart our projected savings --- more info on [this page](./src/ChartsAndData)
-- Take it to the next level by building a web-based robo-advisor using one of F#'s fantastic open-source web app frameworks.
+- Take it to the next level by building a web-based robo-advisor using one of F#'s fantastic open-source web app frameworks --- there are a few hints [here](./src/WebApp)

 ## Workshop timings

-Assuming 14:00 start

 Item        | Value
 ----------- | ---
-14:00-14:15 | Introduction
+09:30-09:45 | Introduction
-14:15-14:45 | Domain Modelling
+09:45-10:45 | Domain Modelling
-14:45-15:00 | Break
+10:45-11:00 | Break
-15:00-15:45 | Data & charting
+11:00-11:45 | Data & charting
-15:45:16:00 | Break
+11:45:12:00 | Break
-16:00-16:45 | Web app
+12:00-12:45 | Web app
-16:45-17:00 | Demos
-17:00-17:15 | Wrap-up
+12:45-13:00 | Wrap-up

-# Links

-**TODO**: links to other `readme` and `intro` files